Neurosteroid: Other applications

 4,16-Androstadien-3β-ol (PH94B, Aloradine) is a synthetic pheromone, or pherine, neurosteroid which is under investigation for the treatment of anxiety disorders in women.

 3β-Methoxypregnenolone (MAP-4343), or pregnenolone 3β-methyl ether, is a synthetic neuroactive steroid and pregnenolone derivative that interacts with microtubule-associated protein 2 (MAP2) in a similar manner to pregnenolone and is under development for potential clinical use for indications such as the treatment of brain and spinal cord injury and depressive disorders.

 Role in antidepressant action

 Certain antidepressant drugs such as fluoxetine and fluvoxamine, which are generally thought to affect depression by acting as selective serotonin reuptake inhibitors (SSRIs), have also been found to normalize the levels of certain neurosteroids (which are frequently deficient in depressed patients) at doses that are inactive in affecting the reuptake of serotonin.
 This suggests that other actions involving neurosteroids may also be at play in the effectiveness of these drugs against depression.

+The 3α-hydroxysteroid dehydrogenase (3α-HSD) enzyme is induced by certain (SSRIs), including fluoxetine, fluvoxamine, sertraline, and paroxetine, as well as by certain other antidepressants like venlafaxine and mirtazapine, and these antidepressants have been found to increase inhibitory neurosteroid levels.
+Enhancement of biosynthesis of inhibitory neurosteroids has been implicated in the antidepressant and anxiolytic effects of some of the SSRIs.

 Benzodiazepine effects on neurosteroids

 Benzodiazepines may influence neurosteroid metabolism by virtue of their actions on translocator protein (TSPO; "peripheral benzodiazepine receptor").
-The pharmacological actions of benzodiazepines at the GABAA receptor are similar to those of neurosteroids.
+The pharmacological actions of benzodiazepines at the GABAA receptor are similar to those of neurosteroids, although the localization of benzodiazepine and neurosteroid-sensitive GABAA receptor subtypes vary.
 Factors which affect the ability of individual benzodiazepines to alter neurosteroid levels may depend upon whether the individual benzodiazepine drug interacts with TSPO.
 Some benzodiazepines may also inhibit neurosteroidogenic enzymes reducing neurosteroid synthesis.